StevenBlack/intl/readme.md

 Sometimes it is the data itself that needs to be localized.
 INTL allows you to present different fields for different locales.

-The Data strategy works just like the other strategies.
+The Data strategy works like the other strategies.

 The following table lists the configuration bits for the INTL object to load the Picture strategy, and the configuration integers to configure the Picture strategy.